con2/harakka/docs/quick-start.md

 7. Verify the user has super_admin rights by signing in to the Harakka application and accessing the user menu: user menu > Change organization > SuperAdmin
    ![user menu with Super Admin option](image-1.png)

+## Additional Resources

+- [Supabase Documentation](https://supabase.com/docs) - Learn more about managing your database and authentication.
+- [Harakka GitHub Repository](https://github.com/con2/harakka) - Explore the source code and contribute to the project.